bongiozzo/musica_mustdie/output/band_darkthesuns.md

 # Dark The Suns

-Дискография
+## Дискография

-"In Darkness Comes Beauty" 2007, Gothic
+### "In Darkness Comes Beauty" 2007, Gothic

+1. Reflections 04:17
+2. The Sleeping Beauty 03:37
+3. Black Sun 04:14
+4. Alone 04:15
+5. A Darkness to Drown In 03:37
+6. Angel Soul 04:01
+7. Drama For Gods 03:53
+8. Ghost Bridges 04:09
+9. Like Angels and Demons 03:18
+10. Away 04:35

+Line-up:
+Mikko Ojala - Vocals & Guitar
+Toni Tuomioja - Guitar
+Juha Kokkonen - Keyboards
+Inka Tuomaala - Bass
+Markus Lehtinen - Drums

+Recorded by Juha Kokkonen at Nightmare Workshop, and Arttu Sarvanne at Studio Watercastle.
+Mixed by Arttu Sarvanne.
+Mastered by Mika Jussila at Finnvox Studios.

-"The Dead End (EP)" 2008, Gothic
+### "The Dead End (EP)" 2008, Gothic

+1. The Dead End 03:47
+2. Take This Pain 03:18
+3. Episode 666 (In Flames cover) 03:44
+4. When Love and Death Embrace (HIM cover) 03:58

-"All Ends in Silence " 2009, Gothic
+### "All Ends in Silence " 2009, Gothic

+1. Unbroken Silence 04:13
+2. Everlasting 04:04
+3. The Dead End 03:46
+4. All Ends In Silence 04:55
+5. Sleepless Angels 04:13
+6. Cold Dawn 03:47
+7. Rimed With Frost 04:44
+8. The Rain 03:55
+9. Guardians 04:30
+10. Gone 06:42

+They recorded the guitars and keyboards in their home studio and drums, bass and vocals were recorded in Studio Watercastle.
+The whole album was also mixed in Watercastle by Arttu Sarvanne and mastered in Finnvox Studios by Mika Jussila.

-"Don't Fear The Sleep (single)" 2010, Gothic "Sleepwalking in a Nightmare" 2010, Gothic
+### "Don't Fear The Sleep (single)" 2010, Gothic

+1. Don’t Fear the Sleep 05:03
+2. Wounded by Broken Dreams 04:33

+official single from the upcoming album "Sleepwalking in a Nightmare"

+### "Sleepwalking in a Nightmare" 2010, Gothic

+1. Insomnia 04:11
+2. Devoid of the Sun 05:09
+3. Wounded by Broken Dreams 04:31
+4. World Stood Still 04:04
+5. Don't Fear the Sleep 05:01
+6. Last Farewell 04:27
+7. Walking with an Angel 05:37
+8. Into the Blind World 04:37
+9. Lake of a Thousand Tears 06:12
+10. Requiem for a Dream 06:36

+Line-up:
+-Mikko Ojala: Guitar, vocals
+-Inka Tuomaala: Bass, synths
+-Eliisa Tuomanen: Backing vocals
+-Joonas Paananen: Guitar
+-Markus Lehtinen: Drums

 ## Отношения с другими группами